Okey: Determination of joker

 The face-up tile on top of the stack helps determine the joker.
 The joker has the same color as this face-up tile.
 And its number for is +1 of this tile.
 For example, if the face up-tile is the red 10, the red 11s become jokers.
+If the face up tile is a 13, the 1s of the same colour become jokers.

 The joker is a very useful tile, because it functions as a wild tile that can be used to represent other tiles to complete a combination.
 Players with the joker tile are free to assign for themselves which color and number the joker tile will represent.

 Determination of false joker

 The face-up tile on top of the stack also helps determine the false joker.
 The false jokers are not wild - they are used only to represent the tiles that have become jokers.
 So for example, if the red 11s became the jokers, then the false jokers are played as red 11s (and cannot represent any other tile).
-If the face up tile is a 13, the 1s of the same colour are jokers.

 New players may wonder why false joker tiles aren't used as joker themself.
 A possible reason can be that through any defect in the tiles, some players learn to recognise the false jokers from the back, that would give them an unfair advantage.
 If a different tile is used as the joker in each game, recognising a joker from the back becomes much more difficult.